Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

-Regularization requires the researcher to specify a measure of fit, denoted by $l(\theta)$ and a penalty function, denoted by $ \phi(\theta)$.
-Probabilistically, $l(\theta)$ and $\text{pen}_{\lambda}(\theta)$ correspond to the negative logarithms of the likelihood and prior distribution, respectively.
+Regularization requires the researcher to specify a measure of fit, denoted by $l(\btheta)$ and a penalty function, denoted by $\text{pen}_{\lambda}(\btheta)$.
+From a Bayesian perspective, $l(\theta)$ and $\text{pen}_{\lambda}(\btheta)$ correspond to the negative logarithms of the likelihood and a suitable prior distribution, respectively.
+While regularization leads to an optimization problem of the form